20 Hockey Scholarships and Grants Most Families Don't Know About

 - Apply: jumpstart.canadiantire.ca

-Check your local chapter's availability — some regions have shifted from individual grants to community-based program funding.
+Some regions have shifted from individual grants to community-based program funding.
+Local chapter availability varies.

 10. KidSport Canada

-Provincial and local chapters across Canada provide registration funding for kids in financial need.
+Provincial and local chapters across Canada provide registration funding for children in financial need.

 - Eligibility: Children 18 and under.
 Financial need assessed against federal low-income guidelines plus approximately 30%.
 Proof of income required.